Turmanin

 The town is notable for the ruins of an ancient basilica in its vicinity.
 The Basilica, built around 480 AD, was an important influence on later church architecture, and operated as a monastery and a hospice that was noted for its care for the dying.
 Recently, the town came under the control of the Syrian National Army.

 Climate

-In Turmanin, the climate is warm and temperate.
-In winter there is much more rainfall in Turmanin than in summer.
+In Termanin, the climate is warm and temperate.
+In winter there is much more rainfall in Termanin than in summer.

 According to Köppen and Geiger climate is classified as Csa.

-The average annual temperature in Turmanin is 16.9 °C. The average annual rainfall is 459 mm.
+The average annual temperature in Termanin is 16.9 °C. The average annual rainfall is 459 mm.

 The driest month is July with 0 mm.
 Most precipitation falls in January, with an average of 90 mm.

 The warmest month of the year is August with an average temperature of 27.7 °C. In January, the average temperature is 6.0 °C. It is the lowest average temperature of the whole year.